Blockchain based Resource Governance for Decentralized Web Environments: Conclusion

 \subsubsection{Acknowledgments.}

-The work of C.\ Di Ciccio was partially funded by the Italian Ministry of University and Research under grant ``Dipartimenti di eccellenza 2018-2022'' of the Department of Computer Science at Sapienza, the Cyber 4.0 project BRIE and by the Sapienza research projects SPECTRA and ``Drones as a service for first emergency response''.
+The work of D.\ Basile, C.\ Di Ciccio, and V.\ Goretti was partially funded by the Italian Ministry of University and Research under grant ``Dipartimenti di eccellenza 2018-2022'' of the Department of Computer Science at Sapienza, by the EU-NGEU NRRP MUR under grant PE00000014 (SERICS), by the Cyber 4.0 project BRIE, and by the Sapienza project ``Drones as a Service for First Emergency Rresponse''.
 The work of S.\ Kirrane was funded by the FWF Austrian Science Fund and the Internet Foundation Austria under the FWF Elise Richter and netidee SCIENCE programmes as project number V 759-N.